Rabels Zeitschrift für ausländisches und internationales Privatrecht (RabelsZ)

 Telefax: +49 (0) 40 41900-288

-For all details regarding manuscript submission procedure, text formatting as well as citation style in footnotes, please see the instructions for authors and guidelines for reviewers.
+For details regarding the manuscript submission procedure and text formatting as well as the preferred citation style in footnotes, please see the Instructions for Authors and Guidelines for Reviewers.

-As long as the journal is published under the Subscribe-to-Open (S2O) model, authors license their contributions under the CC BY-SA 4.0 license upon acceptance for publication (a different license may be used in individual cases for compelling reasons, in particular funding requirements).
-Mohr Siebeck is also granted a simple publishing right.
-This includes the right to reproduce and distribute the article and make it publicly available.
-If the CC license goes beyond the publishing right granted, its scope applies.
+The journal is published under the Subscribe-to-Open (S2O) model.
+By submitting their work, authors agree that their contributions will, if accepted, be published under the CC BY 4.0 license.
+Mohr Siebeck is also granted a simple publishing right; this includes the right to reproduce and distribute the article and make it publicly available.
+The scope of the CC license will apply if it exceeds the granted publishing right.

 Authors may publish preprint versions of their manuscript online under the following conditions:

-- Only the first version submitted to RabelsZ may be posted online, not subsequent versions modified as a result of peer review.
+- Only the initial version submitted to the Rabel Journal may be posted online; subsequent versions modified as a result of the peer review process may not be published online as preprints.

-- After the article has been published in RabelsZ, reference must be made to this publication version, citing the DOI, but the preprint may remain in its previous location, with the addition of “Preprint version prior to editorial processing.”
+- After the article has been published in the Rabel Journal, the preprint may remain in its existing location on the conditions that:

-No article processing charges will be levied.
-No fees will be paid.
-After publication of the issue, all authors will receive a free printed copy.
+Articles are not subject to processing charges, and no remuneration is paid.
+After publication of the issue, authors will receive a free printed copy thereof.